Searchbreed

 See Spot & Tango

-What a American Pit Bull Terrier actually costs year one
+What to budget for an American Pit Bull Terrier in year one.

 Food (year one)